 Regular coffee has its own benefits.
 It gives you a dose of beneficial antioxidants and nutrients like chlorogenic acid.
 Black coffee can also support weight management and fat-burning, which is good news for your metabolism.

 But a lot of coffee beverages are loaded with heavily processed creamers, sugar and syrups packed with high-fructose corn syrup.
-This stuff might taste good, but excess sugar just isn’t good for you—it makes you tired, makes you crave more sugar and increases your risk of inflammation.
+This stuff might taste good, but excess sugar just isn’t good for you—it makes you tired and makes you crave more sugar.

 Bulletproof Coffee is different.
 It doesn’t have any sugar.
 It gives you the nutritional benefits of coffee.
 And each ingredient works together to increase your energy, curb cravings and keep you focused all morning long.